We faced new budget challenges in New Hampshire. Here are our favourite cheap things to do in Portsmouth.

 But all that caffeine definitely adds up.
 And it doesn't hurt that I always order the most expensive concoction on the menu.
 Oh dear.

-Explore the seashore.
+Explore the New Hampshire coastline.

 The coastal scenery just south of Portsmouth is absolutely beautiful.
 There are miles and miles of gorgeous seashore and, while it was too chilly during our visit to really dip our toes into the water, it was still wonderful to get out in the fresh sea air.